 Our Human Rights Policy addresses freedom of expression and privacy, protection against corruption, labor standards and sustainable environmental practices.

 The Code of Business Conduct training also incorporates principles of the human rights policy.

 Principles of Conduct for our Suppliers

-In 2012, we contributed more than $131 million through corporate, employee and AT&T Foundation giving programs.
+In 2017, we contributed $156 million through corporate, employee, social investment and AT&T Foundation giving programs.

 |Priority||Arts & Culture||Civic & Community||Education||Health & Welfare||Total|